 Ismael Reyes Retana Tello

-Ismael served for nine years as the Presidential delegate before the Supreme Court of Justice of the Nation, managing constitutional controversies, and preparing legislative bills.
+Ismael served for nine years as the Presidential delegate before the Supreme Court of Justice of the Nation, managing constitutional controversies and preparing legislative bills.
 While working for the Office of the Counsel to the President and the Office of the Federal Attorney General for Tax Matters, he helped to develop several initiatives of constitutional and legal reform, and to draft Presidential decrees.

 Mexican potato farmers protecting local crops, 2014 – 2016

-Ismael obtained a precedent-setting injunction against the import of fresh potatoes into Mexico which brought an end to a governmental policy that Mexican potato producers feared could have a devastating impact on their crops.
+Ismael obtained a precedent-setting injunction against the import of fresh potatoes into Mexico, which brought an end to a governmental policy that Mexican potato producers feared could have a devastating impact on their crops.
 In July 2016, a Federal Judge issued a final resolution favorable to Conpapa's interests.
-Based on "in dubio pro natura" principle, a District Court in the State of Sinaloa suppressed the importation of fresh potatoes based on the threat of danger to the environment in Mexico and to Mexican potato crops posed by the new ruling.
+Based on the "in dubio pro natura" principle, a District Court in the State of Sinaloa suppressed the importation of fresh potatoes based on the threat of danger to the Mexican environment and to Mexican potato crops posed by the new ruling.
 Following the injunction, the new ruling will not be enforced in Mexico.

 Mexican Federal Court Orders Government to Continue Teacher Evaluation, 2015

-Cancelación del proyecto Corredor Chapultpec, 2014
+Cancelación del proyecto Corredor Chapultpec, 2015

 Phone rates victory for Telefónica at Mexican Supreme Court, 2012

-'Plan' victory for Grupo Telefónica at Mexican Supreme Court, 2012
+"Plan" victory for Grupo Telefónica at Mexican Supreme Court, 2012

-Ismael also represented Grupo Telefónica in a litigation that obtained a favorable ruling, pursuant to which several dispositions of the Plan Técnico Fundamental de Interconexión e Interoperabilidad ('Plan') issued by the FTC, were declared unconstitutional.
+Ismael also represented Grupo Telefónica in litigation that obtained a favorable ruling, pursuant to which several dispositions of the Plan Técnico Fundamental de Interconexión e Interoperabilidad (the "Plan") issued by the FTC, were declared unconstitutional.
 Accordingly, Grupo Telefónica is the only telecommunications service provider in Mexico that is not required to comply with certain obligations set forth in the Plan.
-The Mexican Supreme Court issued a book entitled "Relevant Decisions", which describes the aforementioned litigations as the cornerstone for setting innovative precedents and criteria regarding the authority of the FTC as regulator of the telecommunications sector.
+The Mexican Supreme Court issued a book entitled Relevant Decisions, which describes the aforementioned litigation as the cornerstone for setting innovative precedents and criteria regarding the authority of the FTC as regulator of the telecommunications sector.